In my post, I show you how to create a table of contents in WordPress without a plugin, step by step.

 Step Two – Create A Heading Block

 Create a header block on your blog post.
 I use the ‘/’ shortcut.
-When you type ‘/’ and letters of the block you need, WordPress offers a menu of available blocks.
+WordPress offers a menu of available blocks when you type ‘/’ and the letters of the block you need.

 Step Three – Create A List Block